Six months with the first semi-mainstream sex robot for men.

 The Fleshlight Launch + VR

 At first I didn’t think I was going to mess with the VR content for this review.
-I didn’t even have any sort of VR gear and despite having a great physical experience with the Launched synced to content, I hadn’t been that excited by the content itself.
+I didn’t even have any sort of VR gear, and despite having had some great physical experiences with the Launched synced to content, I hadn’t been that excited by the content itself.
 But going into my third month with the Fleshlight Launch, using it pretty regularly, I kept having this nagging feeling that I was overlooking something significant—the fact that virtual reality paired with a sex toy was actually happening and was actually somewhat affordable.
 Once again, my curiosity got the best of me, so I took the VR plunge—an economy VR plunge.

 I grabbed a $60 Merge VR headset off Amazon that works with my iPhone 6, along with various Android phones.
 No Samsung Gear, and certainly no Oculus Rift or HTC Vive…yet.
 And that’s a definite “yet”, because just sampling basic and somewhat grainy VR on a phone was cool enough that now I really want the big boy VR gear.
 And in order to get into that, I’m also going to have to upgrade my computer.
 I feel like I’ve opened Pandora’s box, and that’s even before trying any of the adult content.
 I spent a whole afternoon just exploring regular 360-degree content on YouTube and via various apps.
 I almost forgot I was essentially doing all this for a sex toy review.
-(And by the way, if you’re looking for a comfortable and easy to use VR headset to use with your phone, I’ve been pretty happy with the Merge, thanks especially to the fact that it is a soft foam-based material that is light and super comfortable.)
+And by the way, if you’re looking for an inexpensive, comfortable and easy to use VR headset to use with your phone, I’ve been pretty happy with the Merge.
+It’s essentially a kids toy—I saw them at Gamestop the other day, but the soft foam-based material is light and super comfortable.
+Plus, it won’t break if you drop it, and it’s easy to clean if you get…uh…anything on it.

 Launch-compatible VR content is even more limited and adds complexity—but it’s more fun

 Amazed by the potential presented by even the family-friendly VR, I set out to see what sort of VR I could sync the Launch to.
-Unfortunately, there’s much.
-FeelMe.com is the only source I’ve found so far, and even their offerings are very limited—only about 63 VR videos.
-(And forget about same-sex content—they got nothing, sorry.)
+Unfortunately, there’s not exactly an abundance yet.
+FeelMe.com is the only source I’ve found so far, and even their offerings are very limited—only about 63 VR videos [Update: as of mid December 2017, I’m counting 179 VR videos on Feelme.com.]
+And forget about same-sex content—they got nothing yet, sorry.
 On top of that, I’m very picky about my porn, so subtract the nearly 95% that didn’t elevate my pulse and that left me with about four or five that I was initially willing to gamble time and money on.
 There are a couple of super quick freebies that I tried, but they are over so fast that you spend more time setting up your VR stuff than actually experiencing them.

 I really wish they offered more complete full-motion previews—right now it’s just gif slideshows, because without a better for for the action, you really feel like you’re taking a bit of a gamble with every video.
 But, I quickly discovered that with VR on a phone, I was far more worried about regretting my time investment than wasting two bucks, because…